 BMO has had common share buyback programs in place for several years.
-The 2017-2018 program expires on April 30, 2018.
-During the year ended October 31, 2017, the Bank repurchased and cancelled a total of 5 million common shares under the program, 4 million of which were purchased pursuant to a specific share repurchase program agreement.
+The 2019-2020 program expires on June 2, 2020.
+During the year ended October 31, 2019, the Bank repurchased and cancelled 1 million common shares.

-For additional information on the general development of BMO's business and our strategies for the upcoming year, see pages 27, 30, and 45 to 62 of the 2017 MD&A, which we incorporate herein by reference.
+For additional information on the general development of BMO's business and our strategies for the upcoming year, see pages 15, 20, and 32 to 51 of the 2019 MD&A, which we incorporate herein by reference.